-American nightshade (Solanum americanum) belongs to the Solanaceae (the Nightshade family).
+The American nightshade (Solanum americanum) belongs to Solanaceae (the Nightshade family).
 It is an annual herb that is native to North America, and introduced into Japan after World War 2.
-This herb occurs in forest edges and fields, much-branched and can reach 20-30 cm in height.
-During July to September, pale purple to white flowers are seen.
+This herb grows in forest edges and fields, much-branched and can reach 20-30 cm in height.
+From July to September, it blooms pale purple or white flowers with a diameter of 2 to 5 mm.
+There are 1 to 4 flowers, and they gather at one point.
 This herb looks like black nightshade, but varies according to slender stem, narrower leaf and glossy fruit.